Bilhana

 Bilhana left his homeland in search of fame and fortune.
 He wandered through Mathura, Kanuj, Prayaga, Varanasi, Somnath, Kalyan and Rameswaram but luck eluded him.
 But while trekking back through Kalyan, Western Chalukya Empire King Vikramaditya VI appointed him as Vidyapathi.
 Bilhana rewarded his patron by composing in his honor an epic Vikramankadevacharita.

 Bilhana is from the period of time when Sanskrit continued to be the language of literature, and is a very important poet of Kashmir from the Medieval period of Indian literature.

+Chaurapanchasika stands out to become the marker of age.